NawasNaziru/ProductFinder/README.md

 # ProductFinder
-Locate what you want to buy from marketplaces and physical stores with the help of AI - No more moving up and down in search of products.
+Locate what you want to buy from marketplaces and physical stores with the help of AI - no more moving up and down in search of products.